 • High Quality Carbon Offsets

-Greenfleet’s carbon offset projects restore previously cleared land with locally native plant species to restore nature while removing carbon from the atmosphere.
+Greenfleet’s carbon offset projects restore previously cleared land with locally native plant species.
+We restore nature while removing carbon from the atmosphere.

 • Legally Protected Forests